Religious School

 Registration Information

-Registration for the 2024-2025 school year is now open for our primary grades and Aleph through Hey classes.
-Challah Days and PBJC Teens registration will open over the summer.
+Registration for the 2025-2026 school year is now open for our primary grades (grades K-2), Aleph through Hey (grades 3-7), and PBJC Teens (grades 8-12) classes.
+Challah Days (preschool) registration will open over the summer.

 PRIMARY REGISTRATION FORM (Grades K-2)